alinex/node-alinex/src/doc/developguide.md

 Testing
 -------------------------------------------------
-Linting is used to precheck the code,
+Linting is used to precheck the code.
+This will not only check the syntax but also the style and the above conventions of the styleguide.

 Mocha unit tests are used to check individual parts and the overall functionality.
+As much as possible should be tested but not only single units but all interface calls.
+An test coverage of 100% should be the goal.

 Publishing